murrayds/literature/MobilityNotes.md

 - "Mobile researchers with more social ties in the form of coauthors or colleagues at the doctorate granting institution publish less in the years following the doctorate, than their less connected counterparts"
 - "With respect to implications of the findings, mobility seems to cause a loss of social capital, which—somewhat surprisingly—not only relates to aresearcher’s weak ties (colleagues), but also to the strong ones, i.e. coauthors.
 Apparently, coauthorships are still driven by proximity, even given the advances in technology."

+### Bauder, H. (2015).
+The International Mobility of Academics: A Labour Market Perspective.
+International Migration, 53(1), 83–96. https://doi.org/10.1111/j.1468-2435.2012.00783.x

+Bauder (2015)

+**Tags:** Mobility; Labor Market; Theory

+A detailed theoretical discussion is provided conceptualizing academic mobility through a labour market perspective. the author provides three main conclusions:

+- Academia operates as a separate and distinct labor market from other high-skilled professions.
+It has its own structures and practices of mobility, supprt from national, supranational, and institutional infrastructure, a habitus that valorized mobility, and opportunities to accumulate human and social capital through mobility
+- Mobility is generally seen as an advantage by academics, offering the chance to accumulate social capital and improve ones competativeness in the academic job market.
+In particular, short-term and transnational mobility can increase the value of their labor.
+Women, however, experience limited mobility.
+Also, mobility might not always be an advantage, as it might remove academics from more local career opportunities
+- Academic mobility is distinct from other labor market segments, but policies supporting academic mobility may have benefits for occupations such as entrepenuers and business people.
+But while academics are privelaged when it comes to mobility, there is also hardship—increased mobility can have negative impacts on individual's social networks and family.

+Additionally, this paper makes several interesting points
+- Via a labor market persepctive, researchers can take a more critical view of academic mobility, focusing on its more negative aspects
+- Mobility is viewed as a normal, and perhaps expected fact of academic like.
+It is often valorized and viewed as a good thing.
+The author says that academia thus has a "habitus" of mobility.
+Stays in foreign countires expand networks and provides cross-national perspectives on science.
+- In contrast to other sectors, mobility in academia is largely self-organized by the desires and career aspirations of individual academics hoping to network and expand their social space.

 ### Baruffaldi, S. H., & Landoni, P. (2012).
 Return mobility and scientific productivity of researchers working abroad: The role of home country linkages.
 Research Policy, 41(9), 1655–1665. https://doi.org/10.1016/j.respol.2012.04.005